 Adopting an 'automation first' mindset is the first step on the path to making digital transformation real in the enterprise.
 Thinking automation first enables your company to move faster and more effectively.
 It helps you serve customers better.
 It enables you to operate more efficiently.
 It unburdens your employees from mundane, repetitive work, allowing them to focus on solving problems and creating value.

 Just as Bill Gates envisioned a world with a PC for every desktop, UiPath envisions a world with a robot for every person.
 When every worker has a robot to help with mundane tasks, it frees employees to use time for higher-level work.
 Workers feel less stressed and become happier and more productive.

 In business, cooperation and competition are deeply co-dependent.
 Technologies, too, can work together, and can also work with people.
 Ideas can mix, mingle, and make magic.
 By facilitating these unions, whether through our community, our partners or through a combination of both, UiPath creates an environment to nurture automation first and to accelerate human achievement.

 We’re enabling robots to learn new skills through AI and machine learning.
 To help humans, robots not only must do the grunt work, but they need to be able to act intelligently.
 With AI and machine learning, robots can extend the scope of work they complete beyond rules-based-action to judgment tasks.

-Companies leveraging an automation first mindset will dominate their competitors because they are faster, more efficient, more adaptable, and have unlocked more human resources to innovate and outthink the competition.
-Workers will be not only more productive, but happier.
-Happier workers increase company profitability.
+Companies leveraging an automation first mindset will unlock the maximum potential for an automated enterprise—what Gartner calls ‘hyperautomation‘.
+They will dominate their competitors because they are faster, more efficient, more adaptable, and have unlocked more human resources to innovate and outthink the competition.

 “Maybe it’s not just a game changer for your organization; maybe it’s a game changer for society.”